 Wainscoting is a type of wood paneling that can be used throughout a home to update and add style to the décor.
 It comes in different types and styles, so educate yourself before purchasing.
 The great thing about decorating with wainscoting is that it is relatively easy to install and is inexpensive.
 Wainscoting comes in panels of 4x8-feet sheets and is used to decorate the bottom three feet of the wall.

 There are 2 basic types of wainscoting.
-There is pre-finish or ready-to-finish.
-Among those 2 types there are several different styles.
+There's pre-finish or ready-to-finish, and among those 2 types, there are several different styles.
 The most popular style to decorate a bathroom is the flat panel, such as beadboard.
 Beadboard is a narrow and flat panel.
 The other styles, some of which are raised or grooved, go well in other parts of a home, such as a formal dining area or bedroom.

 The beadboard, or flat panel, for your bathroom is most commonly found in white and looks terrific with a contrasting color painted on the wall above it.

 The first thing you will need to do will be to choose and purchase the style of wainscoting, molding, and baseboard that you want in your bathroom.
 Be sure to measure the walls accurately and buy slightly over that amount.

 Wainscoting is a wood product, so it may need to sit in your home for a day or 2 before installation.
 This is simply to allow for any adjustments the wood needs to make for temperature and humidity change.
 It may expand or contract and you want that to happen before you apply it to your wall.